 - How to analyze contemporary cultural, political and scientific issues from a religious perspective.

-The Major in Theology and Religious Studies is 11 courses (33 credits), with Introduction to the Study or Religion as the first course, with one course each in four areas — Biblical Studies, Theology and Spirituality, Ethics, and World Religions and Comparative Studies — and six more courses.
-The Major in Theology and Religious Studies with a Concentration in Theology is the same as the above, with the student taking at least three of the six additional courses in Catholic or Christian theological areas.
+The Major in Theology and Religious Studies is 11 courses (33 credits), with one course in each of four areas — Biblical Studies, Theology and Spirituality, Ethics, and World Religions and Comparative Studies — and seven more courses.
+The Major in Theology and Religious Studies with a Concentration in Theology is the same as the above, with the student taking at least three of the seven additional courses in Catholic or Christian theological areas.

 Yes, students in all majors are encouraged to complete an internship.
 If you are interested in pursuing an internship, you should contact the Career Development and Placement Center for assistance in finding appropriate opportunities.
 Any internship for credit must also be approved in advance by the academic department.